jp-ryuji/twitter_clone_go/README.md

 | ORM | [SQLBoiler](https://github.com/volatiletech/sqlboiler) |

 ## Development
 * Generates a Go ORM from the tables.
-You should run the command after modifying the tables.
+You should run the commands after modifying the tables.
   ```
-  $ go generate scripts/sqlboiler_generator.go
+  $ bash scripts/sqlboiler.sh
   ```